dmitrymomot/gokit/async/README.md

 ### Error Types

-The async package primarily uses standard Go error types:
+The async package uses standard Go error types and custom errors:
 - `context.Canceled`: Returned when the context is canceled
+- `context.DeadlineExceeded`: Returned when a context deadline is exceeded
-- `context.DeadlineExceeded`: Returned when an operation times out
+- `"future: timeout waiting for completion"`: Returned when AwaitWithTimeout times out
+- `"future: no futures provided to WaitAny"`: Returned when WaitAny is called with no futures
 - Custom errors from the provided async function will be returned directly